-In addition to the questions and answers in this chapter, see "Viewing Log Messages" on page 79.
+In addition to the questions and answers in this chapter, see "Viewing Log Messages" on page 86.
 Admins for groov may also find it useful to create an Admin-only page to show system information, such as uptime, number of user sessions, CPU usage, and so on.
 See "Adding System Tags" on page 51.

 Q: In groov View on my laptop/HDTV/phone/tablet, all I see is a blank page.
-What's the matter?

-A: Two possibilities:
+A: There are two possibilities:

 - Your web browser may not fully support the modern standards groov is based on.
 Try downloading the latest version of your browser.
 Or try a different browser.
-We generally recommend Firefox or Chrome, but your device might work better with Safari or Internet Explorer. - You may be logged in as a user who doesn't have access to any pages.
-Go to groov Build and check your users and groups to make sure the user has access.
-See "Managing User Access" on page 65 for help.
+We generally recommend Firefox or Chrome, but your device might work better with Safari or Edge. - You may be logged in as a user who doesn't have access to any pages.
+Go to Build mode and check your users and groups to make sure the user has access.
+See "Managing User Access" on page 73 for help.

 Q: In groov View on my mobile device, I can't get the pages to load.
-How do I get to them?

-A: First, make sure you have at least the minimum OS for your device:
+A: If pages won't load, first, make sure you have at least the minimum OS for your device: